RKelln/5-directions/public/writing/ppf.md

 <!-- .slide: class="pandown" data-audio-src="../audio/ppf/40-seg3.ogg" data-background-image="../images/rebuilding_a_flooded_ruined_city.webp" data-background-size="contain" -->
+### Jobs for humans <!-- .element: class="fadeout" -->
 Notes:
-Human labour in complicated physical environments may be cheaper than robot labour for quite some time, and according to Cory Doctorow, the nearly infinite amount of work associated with climate change mitigation, such as moving coastal cities inland, could provide enough employment for all.
+Human labour in complicated physical environments may be cheaper than robot labour for quite some time, and according to Cory Doctorow, the nearly infinite amount of work associated with climate change mitigation, such as moving coastal cities inland, could provide enough employment for everyone.
 But _which_ jobs are available to human labour could be greatly constrained.

 <!-- .slide: class="zoomin" data-audio-src="../audio/ppf/41-seg1.ogg" data-background-image="../images/Abraham_the_autonomous_AI_artist.webp" data-background-size="contain" data-background-color="#cfb58e" -->
+### Autonomous AI artists <!-- .element: class="fadeout" -->
 Notes:
 Artist and programmer Gene Kogan's Abraham project envisions "an autonomous artificial artist, a crowd-sourced AI that generates unique and original art."
 It would have its own agency / will / intent, independent from its creators.
 I question the sort of agency he imagines, if truly possible then it is the creation of a slave artist.
 If independent agency is impossible then the intent of the machine becomes more of an average or mix of the data it is provided.
 It did not choose the data it was trained on, which seems important to me.
 Agency for me implies some personal reason to seek out knowledge and change in a particular direction.
 That "personal reason", in a human at least, is a function of genetics and life experiences - things happening to the agent and in response to the agent's actions.

 <!-- .slide: class="panup" data-audio-src="../audio/ppf/41-seg2.ogg" data-background-image="../images/Abraham_the_autonomous_AI_artist_2.webp" data-background-size="contain" data-background-color="#cfb58e" -->
+### Scarcity <!-- .element: class="fadeout" -->
 Notes:
 Kogan's description also includes an inability to clone or retrain the same model, which are good ethical constraints for conscious digital minds, but terrible for interesting tools.
 I suspect that the irreproducibility that Kogan is interested in is more due to a desire for artificial scarcity, and resulting financial exploitation, and seems counter to a fully digital autonomous artist.

 <!-- .slide: class="zoomout" data-audio-src="../audio/ppf/41-seg3.ogg" data-background-image="../images/hivemind_for_art.webp" -->
+### Art making superorganisms <!-- .element: class="fadeout" -->
 Notes:
 Kogan feels that Abraham has beautiful kinship with natural superorganisms, like bees, a sort of hivemind for art.
 I think we "already got one", its us, making art.
 However, I'd be the last to say that we shouldn't have more.
 Expect to see many projects like this with built-in financialization using crypto-currencies in all digital industries.
 The only thing better than exploiting artists is exploiting AI artists, who won't feel exploited, and only need compute-time to keep the work pumping out.